luyangliuable/coding-notes/cybersecurity/software_security/vulnerabilities/side_channel_attack/readme.md

         * a flag that indicates whether a page is currently in memory or not.
         * By clearing the "present" bit, the attacker can cause the legacy page table check to fail and allow the exploitation of the vulnerability.
 * Can be used to recover provisioning key and the recover attestation key to attest any malicious enclave in the remote platform.

+### Steps
+  1. Identify a **victim's enclave** and the **physical address of the data** they want to extract.
+  2. Use **Cache side-channel attack** by clearing the "present" bit of the page table entry to evict the data from the l1 cache.
+     * "Present" bit determines if a page of memory is currently mapped to physical memory
+     * The target data will no longer be present in the memory.
+CPU will automatically evict data from the L1 data cache instead
+  3. the attacker uses a technique called **"Flush+Reload"** to access the targeted data from the L1 data cache by timing the accesses to the targeted data
+  4. Once identified target, attacker can extract the sensitive information from the L1 data cache.
+  5. Use the extracted sensitive information to stealing sensitive data, or launching further attacks.

 ## References
 [Meltdown explained like you're five](https://www.youtube.com/watch?v=JSqDqNysycQ)